nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * At least one of the parameters must be provided
 * Existing values of the parameters specified will be erased and updated to the input values
-* You can input multiple module codes, and can have multiple lesson codes for a single module code
+* You can input multiple module codes, and can have multiple lesson codes for a single module
 * Edited person should not contain the same email/phone number/telegram handle as another existing contact in contHACKS
 * If you provide multiple module codes that are the same, only the first one would be considered